MubashraIftikhar/abacus-internship-devops/02-jenkins/task-1-auto-build-push-pipeline/README.md

 - A private GitHub repository containing a `Dockerfile` and `Jenkinsfile`
 - Jenkins server running (with Docker plugin, GitHub plugin installed: As setup in Task0)
 - Docker Hub account (or other registry)
+- ngrok (to expose local Jenkins to the internet for GitHub webhooks)

 ## 🪜 Step-by-Step Walkthrough